longhorn/longhorn/README.md

 ### Accessing the UI

-Use `kubectl -n longhorn-system get svc` to get the external service IP for UI:
+You can run `kubectl -n longhorn-system get svc` to get the external service IP for UI:

 ```
 NAME                TYPE           CLUSTER-IP      EXTERNAL-IP      PORT(S)        AGE